cinnData/MLearning/Examples/[MLE-02] Example - House sales in King County.md

 Out[15]: 0.646
 ```

 This gives us a R-squared value of 0.646.
-Since this least squares regression, we can interpret it as a squared correlation.
-So, the correlation between actual prices (`y`) and predicted prices (`y_pred1`) is 0.804.
+Since this is least squares regression, we can interpret it as a squared correlation.
+So, the correlation between actual prices (`y`) and predicted prices (`y_pred`) is 0.804.

 ## Q3.
 Plot the actual price versus the price predicted by your model

-We create this scatter plot also with `matplolibt.pyplot`.
+We use again `matplolibt.pyplot` to create this scatter plot.
 The argument `s=2` controls the size of the dots.
-One sets the size taking into account the number of samples, sometimes after a bit of trial and error.
+The choice of the size takes into account the number of dots, sometimes after a bit of trial and error.

 ```
 In [16]: plt.figure(figsize=(5,5))